logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 <div class="tasklist">

+**Before you begin, you'll need**:

+* An active account with Siemplify.
+* An active account with Logz.io.
+* A valid [Logz.io API](https://app.logz.io/#/dashboard/settings/manage-tokens/api) token.
+Contact support if your account doesn't have one.

 ##### Add a Logz.io instance to your Siemplify workspace

 To set up an integration with Logz.io as a **Default Environment**, you can add Logz.io directly from the Siemplify Marketplace.